orbcode/orbuculum/README.md

 For `orbuculum`, the specific command line options of note are;

- `-a [serialSpeed]`: Use serial port and set device speed.
+ `-a, --serial-speed: [serialSpeed]`: Use serial port and set device speed.

+ `-E, --eof`: When reading from file, ignore eof.

+ `-f, --input-file [filename]`: Take input from file rather than device.

- `-h`: Brief help.
+ `-h, --help`: Brief help.

- `-m`: Monitor interval (in mS) for reporting on state of the link.
+ `-m, --monitor`: Monitor interval (in mS) for reporting on state of the link.
 If baudrate is specified (using `-a`) and is greater than 100bps then the percentage link occupancy is also reported.

-  `-o [filename]`: Record trace data locally.
+  `-o, --output-file [filename]`: Record trace data locally.
 This is unfettered data directly from the source device, can be useful for replay purposes or other tool testing.

-  `-p [serialPort]`: to use.
+  `-p, --serial-port [serialPort]`: to use.
 If not specified then the program defaults to Blackmagic probe.

-  `-s [address]:[port]`: Set address for explicit TCP Source connection, (default none:2332).
+  `-s, --server [address]:[port]`: Set address for explicit TCP Source connection, (default none:2332).

-  `-t x,y,...`: Remove TPIU formatting and issue streams x, y etc over incrementing IP port numbers.
+  `-t, --tpiu x,y,...`: Remove TPIU formatting and issue streams x, y etc over incrementing IP port numbers.

 Orbfifo